-

 Interactive play is an incredibly bonding experience between owner and cat.
 Play is also both rewarding in its own right and necessary as an activity that just might satisfy a cat's natural predatory instincts.
 John Bradshaw and Sarah Ellis writing about how cat play mirrors hunting behavior note: "This overlap between play and hunting opens up the intriguing possibility that owners may be able to satisfy cats' predatory instincts simply by playing with them."
 Use fishing wand toys, “cat dancers” or pieces of string, etc., all with a human on the other end.
 Offer play for at least 5 minutes in the morning and in the evening.

-Provide puzzle food feeders for problem solving, fun and to indulge natural behaviors.
+Provide puzzle food feeders for problem solving, fun, and to indulge natural behaviors.
 Make sure these feeders channel natural behavior a in scooping or batting food out.
 Feeding a portion of your cat's diet this way is a huge positive for your cat's activity budget spent on the things cats want to do, offers choice and control over environment, stimulates neural activity and is intrinsically fun and satisfying.
 Studies show that cats who have access to food on an ongoing basis are less likely to exhibit stress related behaviors such as pica or ingesting foreign objects.

 When it comes to water, make sure it is fresh, away from food bowls and think about cat fountains.
 In a natural environment cats avidly prefer running water -one of the reasons an open faucet is such a cat magnet.
 Cats also drink away from prey they are consuming or storing.
 This serves as a built in instinct not to contaminate water sources.

-Cats spend a good part of their day time sleeping so make sure to provide soft, comfortable areas such as fleece pads or cat beds of course, nothing may match a favorite spot on your very own bed.
+Cats spend a good part of their day time sleeping so make sure to provide soft, comfortable areas such as fleece pads or cat beds.
+Of course, nothing may match a favorite spot on your very own bed.
 Cats, like dogs, have a highly developed sense of smell and the scent of their favored human guardian is particularly comforting (making your linens particularly attractive for your cat).
 In multiple cat families cats may share preferred resting spots, either by taking turns or at the same time if their relationship is a friendly one.

 Your cat's resting spaces should have at least three sides at ground level and be at a higher vantage point to provide your cat comfort and security.
 The natural behavior of a cat is to seek higher spaces to survey their environment or to be concealed.
 Counter-tops and table tops can be the default when alternate necessary spaces are not provided.
 Allow for cat's dedicated spaces with cat baskets' or beds, perches, window seats and cat towers.
 Ideal is at least two different resting areas per cat, one at ground level and one raised for maximum contentment and to lessen stress especially where multiple cats are at home.
 Cats are not known for reconciling conflict through negotiation strategies preferring retreat and time to develop tolerance.
 This predilection leads to solitary down time or at least time out of each other’s line of sight.
+Cat play tunnels are a nice add to cat living spaces, combining play and hiding spots.
+And how can we forget the best cat beds that come in the mail?

 Increasing horizontal and vertical surface area for a cat to utilize amplifies and enriches your pets living area.
 Cat towers offer multiple levels for cat interaction but finding floor space for cat furniture in tight quarters may be unrealistic in a city where space is at a premium.
 Cat shelves offer a space solution that maximizes additional vertical cat resting areas without using precious floor space.
 Placing a cat house, or cat bed on a dresser can also be a great solution.
 Do make sure to survey the area for the most cat friendly access and placement.
 Next to a window, in a corner of a room are usually ideal.
 Think how easily the cat can get to the raised area along with where a cat might have the best vantage point for looking out as well as feel the safest and least exposed.